patrick-vu/patrick-vu.github.io/_pages/about.md

   - /about.html
 ---

-I'm a PhD candidate in Economics at Brown University in my 5th year.
+I'm a PhD candidate in Economics in my 5th year at Brown University.

 My research interests are primarily in applied and theoretical econometrics, with a focus on how publication bias impacts the statistical credibility of published research and the quality of evidence-based policy decisions.
 I also work in development economics.